Billy Idol discography

-The discography of Billy Idol who has sold 40 million records worldwide.
-His solo recordings post-Generation X, consists of seven studio albums, one live album, seven compilation albums, three extended plays, and 37 singles.
-In 1982 Idol released his self titled debut album.
+Billy Idol is an English rock singer who has sold 40 million records worldwide.
+His solo recordings post-Generation X consist of seven studio albums, one live album, seven compilation albums, three extended plays, and 37 singles.
+In 1982 Idol released his eponymous debut studio album.
 The album debuted at number 45 on the Billboard 200 and number 5 in New Zealand.
 The album has since been certified platinum by the Music Canada and RMNZ.
 He followed this up with Rebel Yell in 1983, the album quickly became a commercial success peaking at number 6 on the Billboard 200 and number 2 in both Germany and New Zealand.
-This album produced the two hit singles one being the title track “Rebel Yell" and the other “Eyes Without a Face” which reached number 4 on the Billboard Hot 100.
-“Rebel Yell” also garnered Idol his first Grammy nomination for Best Male Rock Vocal Performance at the 27th Annual Grammy Awards.
+This album produced the two hit singles one being the title track "Rebel Yell" and the other "Eyes Without a Face" which reached number 4 on the Billboard Hot 100.
+"Rebel Yell" also garnered Idol his first Grammy nomination for Best Male Rock Vocal Performance at the 27th Annual Grammy Awards.
 The album has since been certified platinum by the RIAA, RMNZ, Music Canada and Pro-Música Brasil.

 Idols third studio album Whiplash Smile became an even bigger commercial success then its predecessor, charting at number 3 in Finland, number 4 in both Sweden and Switzerland, along with charting in the top 10 in 7 other countries.
 His single "To Be a Lover" peaked at number 6 on the Billboard Hot 100, number 3 in both Australia and Finland and number 2 in the New Zealand.
 The song also garnered him another nomination for Best Male Rock Vocal Performance at the 29th Annual Grammy Awards.
 The album has since been certified platinum in the US, Canada and New Zealand.